ashishrana160796/verilog-starter-tutorials/README.md

 # Verilog Tutorials

-This is a tutorial repository to learn verilog easily with all the basics that are required to get started for this language.
+This is a beginner friendly tutorial repository to learn verilog easily with all the basics that are required to get started for this language.
+Also, this repository is read only and is not currently being maintained by the author .

----

-#### Installation For Linux
+### Installation For Linux

 * sudo apt-get update
 * sudo apt-get install verilog
 * sudo apt-get install gtkwave

----
-#### Introduction
+### Introduction

-Verilog is a hardware language.
+Verilog is a hardware language which is a concurrent, case-sensitive and synthesizable language.
 Examples of such languages are VHDL( VHSIC(Very High Speed Integrated Circuit) HDL).
 It is vendor independent for example, Xilinx, Verywell etc.Full form verilog is __Verify Logic__.
-It is used for Digital ICs not for Analog ICs.
-It uses gate level design abstraction.
+It is used for Digital ICs not for Analog ICs.It uses gate level design abstraction.
 It was made at Gateway Design Automation and now is IEEE 1364-2001 standard.
 HDL came to help with the verification of design of complex circuits that are in place.
-Also, logic systhesis tools can convert design to any fabrication technology.
-Verilog is concurrent, case-sensitive and synthesizable language.
+Also, logic synthesis tools can convert design to any fabrication technology.

-Now, verilog's basic building block is module that provides information about input and output ports but hides internal implementation.
+Now, verilog's basic building block is a module that provides information about input and output ports but hides internal implementation.

-#### Levels of abstraction
+### Levels of abstraction

 * Behavioral Level( Design of Algorithm ) : Algorithmic and performance oriented programs are written with it.
 * Dataflow Level( Design of Equation ) : "assign" keyword is used for dataflow modelling. ex : assign c = a+b;
 * Gate Level( Interconnection with Logic Gates ) : Circuits will be defined by logic gates. ex : and(output, input) etc.
 * Switch Level( Implementation in terms of switches ) : Transistors either MOS or switches which conduct or are open.
-This style in complex and decreasing in popularity.
+This style is complex and decreasing in popularity.

----
-#### Data Types
+### Data Types

-Two primary data-types are as follow :
+Two primary data-types are as follows :
 * Nets : Connection between the components.
-Internal connection & is needed to be hidden from user.
+Internal connection & is needed to be hidden from the user.
 Like, wire a;
 * Registers : Store the data in variable.
 Like, reg a;

 Other data-types are :
 * Vectors : nets and registers can be declared as vectors with different widths.
 Like, wire[2:0] a; reg[7:0] b;
-* Values : 0(Logical zero/false), 1(Logical one/true), X(Unknown Logic Value), Z(High Impedence).
+* Values : 0(Logical zero/false), 1(Logical one/true), X(Unknown Logic Value), Z(High Impedance).

-Integers, Arrays, Memories, Parameters, Strings are few other datatypes.
+Integers, Arrays, Memories, Parameters, Strings are few other data types.

----
-#### Concepts To Get Started
+### Concepts To Get Started

 * Module Instantiation : Process of connecting one module to another.
 Its subparts are Positional Mapping and Nomenclature Based Mapping.
 ```
 ex 1 : module pos_map(q,clk,rst)
        output[1:0] q;
        input clk, rst;
        tflipflop lab0(q[0], clk, rst);
        tflipflop lab1(q[1], clk, rst);
        end

 ex 2 : module nom_map(q,clk,rst)
        output[1:0] q;
        input clk, rst;
        tflipflop lab0(.q(q[0]), .clk(clk), .rst(rst));
        tflipflop lab1(.q(q[0]), .clk(clk), .rst(rst));
        end
 ```

-* Comments : // for single line comment and /* ... */ multple comment lines.
+* Comments : // for single line comment and /* ... */ multiple comment lines.

 * $display vs $monitor : $dispay is used to display immediate value of variables.
-It gets executed in active region. $monitor gets executed whenever the value of the given variable changes in it.
+It gets executed in an active region. $monitor gets executed whenever the value of the given variable changes in it.
 It gets executed in the postponed region.
 Monitor is required only once to be written.

-#### Note

-More relevant points to be added.

----

-#### Regular Codes
+### Regular Codes

 * ![Data Flow Modelling](src/DataFlowModelling.v) and ![Logic Gate Modelling](src/LogicGateModelling.v)
 * ![Asynchronous and Synchronous D-FlipFlop](src/AsyncAndSyncDFlipFlop.v)